Soba Noodles with Vegetables in Peanut Sauce

 Instructions

-• Heat the vegetable poi in a skillet and add the minced ginger and garlic and saute for a few second until fragrant.
-Add bell pepper strips and green beans and saute for 5 minutes.
+• Heat oil in a skillet and add the minced ginger and garlic and saute for a few second until fragrant.
+Add sugar snaps and saute for a 2 minutes, add asparagus and saute for 4 minutes.
+Then add carrot match sticks and bell pepper and saute for 2 more minutes.
 Remove from heat.

-• Combine peanut butter, soy sauce, rice vinegar and vegetable broth and salt and pepper in a saucepan and heat slowly, while stirring.
+• At the same time, make the peanut butter sauce.
+Combine peanut butter, soy sauce, rice vinegar and vegetable broth and salt and pepper in a saucepan and heat slowly, while stirring.
 Simmer a few minutes until smooth and it will also starts to thicken, keep warm.

-• Combine carrot shavings, peanut sauce, vegetables and soba noodles and mix well.
-Add some cooking water if needed and add salt and pepper to taste.
-Divide over 2 plates and sprinkle with spring onions (optional) and serve.
+• Add peanut sauce to the vegetables, and add the soba noodles as well.
+Combine and add some cooking water if needed.
+Season with salt and pepper to taste.
+Divide over 2 plates and sprinkle with carrot shavings and green onions (optional).
+Serve hot.

 Nutrition